bbyboycode/eda_project/project_write_up.md

   * The second issues was with a negative counter.
 The turnstile data is cumulative, so logically it would make sense that PREV_EXITS would be less than EXITS, however, this was not the case for some rows.
 ## Tools
 * SQLite3 for database creation
+* DB Browser for SQLite for filling in the database
 * SQLALchemy for SQL querying within the Jupyter environment
 * Pandas and Numpy for data manipulation and data cleaning
 * Matplotlib and Seaborn for data visualization